sachinraibole/SingtelTest/README.md

 # This is a Netbeans 8.2 project.
-# Open the project and run Solution01.java
+# Open the project and run SolutionTest.java

 # Problem 1
 1. Can you implement the sing() method for the bird?